-The founders of the kingdom of Wu were Taibo 吳太伯, the "Great Earl", and his brother Zhong Yong 仲雍, who were, according to legend, older brothers of Ji Li 季歷.
-Ji Li was the father of Ji Chang 姬昌, better known as King Wen 周文王 and founder of the Zhou dynasty.
+The founders of the kingdom of Wu were Taibo 吳太伯, the "Great Earl", and his brother Zhong Yong 仲雍, who were, according to legend, older brothers of Ji Li 季歷, who was the father of Ji Chang 姬昌, better known as King Wen 周文王 and founder of the Zhou dynasty.
 Because Li Ji was more intelligent and righteous than his older brothers, and because of his virtous, "sacred" son, Ji Li was selected as the heir of the family.
-His brother thereupon left their homeland and migrated to the south, where they settled down among the native barbarians of the "thorny land" (Jing Man 荊蠻).
+His brother thereupon left their homeland and migrated to the southeast, where they settled down among the native barbarians of the "thorny land" (Jing Man 荊蠻).
 It is said that their adopted the local customs and habits, tattooed their skins and cut short their hair.
 Taibo, whose personal name is not known, called himself Gou Wu 勾吳 (a term also interpreted as the name of the tribe or people), and was soon chosen as ruler of the people of Wu.
 Because he had no son, he was succeeded by his brother Zhong Yong.

-King Shoumeng had four sons, namely Zhufan 諸樊, Yuji 餘祭, Yumei 餘昧 (or 餘眛) and Jizha 季札.
+King Shoumeng had four sons, namely Zhufan 諸樊, Yuji 餘祭, Yumei 餘昧 (also written 餘眛) and Jizha 季札.
 The latter was the most competent of them and was planned to become the successor of their father, yet Jizha observed the appropriate piety towards his older brother, and so Zhufan (r.
 560-548) became the next king.
-Jizha, in order to escape trouble and to fulfill his filial duty, gave up his status of nobility and became a peasant.
-Yet at least he was made regional ruler of the territory of Yanling 延陵.
+Jizha, in order to escape trouble and to fulfill his filial duty, gave up his status of nobility and became a farmer.
+King Zhufan elevated him to the status of lord over the territory of Yanling 延陵.
 Zhufan planned that the throne might be handed over in succession to each of the brothers, with the intention that in the end Jizha might become king.

 During King Zhufan's reign the army of Chu defeated that of Wu.
 His successor was, as promised, his younger brother Yuji (r.
 547-531).
-King Yuji received at his court the former counsellor of the state of Qi 齊, Qing Feng 慶封, who had fled because of troubles with another noble family.
+King Yuji received at his court the former counsellor of the state of Qi 齊, Qing Feng 慶封, who had fled because of troubles with another noble family in Qi.
 King Yuji made Qing Feng governor of the town of Zhufang 朱方 and gave him his daughter to his wife.
 Qing Feng was later killed during a mission to the court of Chu.
 This murder caused a long-lasting period of war between Wu and Chu during which the two states mutually occupied towns in the border zone.

 King Yuji was succeeded, as planned, by his younger brother Yumei (r.
 530-527).
 King Yumei died soon, but Jizha refused to become the next king, and so Yumei's son Prince Liao 僚 (r.
 526-514) was enthroned.

 Under King Liao's rule his uncle, Prince Guang 光 was defeated by the army of Chu and lost the royal dragon boat.
-In order to conceal the loss he head constructed a new one before he returned.
+In order to conceal the loss he head a new one constructed before he returned.
 Somewhat later Wu Zixu 伍子胥 arrived in Wu.
 He was the son of a noble in Chu and had fled when his father was executed.
-Wu Zixu soon became an intimate friend of Prince Guang and explained to him that actually the throne belonged to him, Prince Guang, who was a son of late King Zhufan.
+Wu Zixu soon became an intimate friend of Prince Guang and explained to him that the throne actually belonged to him, Prince Guang, who was a son of late King Zhufan.

 The political position of Prince Guang stabilized after he had finally defeated the army of Chu and the smaller contingents of Chen 陳 and Cai 蔡.
 This campaign had originated in a quarrel of some women in the border region about the rights of plucking mulberry leaves.
 Another campaign against Chu was begun when the king of Chu died, and the mourning phase provided an ideal situation to attack the enemy.
 Yet the commanders Prince Gaiyu 蓋餘 and Prince Zhuyong 燭庸 were cut off their supplies and had to return.
 At that moment Prince Guang decided to take action and invited King Liao to a banquet, where he was killed by an assassin called Zhuan Zhu 專諸.
 Prince Gong usurped the throne.
 He is known in history as King Helü 闔閭 or Helu 闔廬 (r.
 514-496).

 Prince Jizha returned from a mission in Jin and, having learnt of the murder, proved himself a loyal subject of the dynasty.
 He continued doing his work because the ancestral altars were not touched.
 When the princes Gaiyu and Zhuyong heard of Prince Guang's usurpation they surrendered to the army of Chu and were rewarded with territory in Chu.
 They were killed three years later when King Helü attacked Chu.
-He had now the support of two political experts from Chu, one being Wu Zixu, and the other Bo Pi 伯嚭 who had also fled because the king of Chu had executed his father Bo Zhouli 伯州犂.
+He had now the support of two political experts from Chu, one being Wu Zixu, and the other Bo Pi 伯嚭, who had also fled because the king of Chu had executed his father Bo Zhouli 伯州犂.